CristopherAE/complete-javascript-course/README.md

-# 🐛 UPDATED and FIXED Code for my Complete JavaScript Course
+# Complete JavaScript Course by Jonas Schmedtmann

-The _master_ branch in this repo contains the code **exactly** as shown in the course videos.
-However, some parts of the code contain small bugs or need updates.
-That's what _this_ branch is for.

-**This branch will be kept up-to-date over time with latest package updates and important bugfixes 🐛**

-So if you have any problem with the code in one of the course sections, check out the final code in this branch.
-Note that only folders with the 🐛 icon in the commit message have seen an update.

-Happy coding! ✌️
+This repo is a copy of the updates-and-fixes branch of Jonas Schmedtmann's Complete JavaScript Course for my personal use.
+Additionally, it contains some of my own code and notes for most sections of the course (but not all sections, since I skipped some of them).

+You can find the original repo here: [complete-javascript-course](https://github.com/jonasschmedtmann/complete-javascript-course)

+Also, you can take this course on Udemy: [The Complete JavaScript Course 2024: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/)